Kenneth Keating

 In 1946, Keating successfully ran for a seat in the U.S. House, representing the Rochester-based 40th district.
+He defeated the incumbent Democrat who had won an upset victory over the incumbent Republican in 1944.
+After narrowly winning again over the Democrat in 1948, Keating was not seriously challenged for the House seat again.
 In 1952, he was redistricted to the 38th district.
-During his time in the House, Keating was re-elected five times and developed a reputation as a moderate on many issues, though he adopted conservative positions on the Cold War and anti-communism, as well as the fight against organized crime.
+During his time in the House, Keating was very active in debate, floor amendment, and sponsorship of successful legislation.
+In his last congress in the House he was the ranking Republican on the Judiciary Committee.
+He was re-elected five times and developed a reputation as a moderate on many issues, though he adopted conservative positions on the Cold War and anti-communism, as well as the fight against organized crime.

 In 1958, he successfully ran for a U.S. Senate seat from New York, and he served from 1959 to 1965.
 In the senate, Keating was an advocate of desegregation, and played a key role in breaking the filibuster that enabled passage of the Civil Rights Act of 1964.
 During the 1964 United States presidential election, he refused to endorse the conservative Republican nominee Barry Goldwater.
 Keating ran for re-election later that year but was defeated by Democrat Robert F. Kennedy.
 After leaving the senate, Keating briefly practiced law before becoming a judge of the New York Court of Appeals.
 He served until 1969, when he resigned to become U.S. Ambassador to India.
 He served as ambassador until 1972, when he resigned to campaign for the re-election of President Richard Nixon.
 In 1973, Nixon appointed Keating U.S. Ambassador to Israel, and Keating remained in this position until his death in 1975.